zionspike/vulnhub-writeup/tr0ll-1/kapi-note.md

 root@BOEING:/kapi/vulnhub/tr0ll# ./roflmao
 Find address 0x0856BF to proceed
 ```
-I was not gonna reverse the binary because when the binary was running there were no memory address **0x0856BF**.
-So I tried to use 0x0856BF as URL path in HTTP service.
+I was not gonna reverse the binary because when the binary was running there was no memory address **0x0856BF**.
+So I tried to use 0x0856BF as URL path in HTTP service again.

 I found 2 directories
 ```